NguyenHoanKhanh/MIPS-basic-by-Verilog/README.md

 • MEM/WB Stage (Memory and Writeback in [`data_memory.v`](https://github.com/NguyenHoanKhanh/MIPS-basic-by-Verilog/blob/main/data_memory.v)):
 Handles memory access operations for load and store instructions.
 It stores computed results and forwards them to the destination register (rd) for write-back.

+## ✅ Evaluation :
+After the project, student can understand and construct a fundamental architectur of MIPS 32 bit.
+The project may be need to improve in Instruction Fetch to fetching instructions easier than the current version.